San Antonio Housing

 Keep in Mind

 All housing requests are on a first-come-first-served basis.
 Filling out the “Request a Bed” form does NOT guarantee you a bed.
 After you complete the form, a distance education representative will follow-up to confirm whether or not there is any space available for your requested dates.
 If all of the beds have been reserved for your requested dates, there may be an opportunity for you to reserve a cot.
-Due to space limitations, housing is available to only DTS students (excluding spouses and children).
+Due to space limitations, housing is available to only DTS students (excluding spouses, children, and pets).

 Although the distance education office works closely with the hosting church to ensure housing is made available for traveling students for course dates, and that housing reservations are scheduled in a timely manner, there may be instances when the housing is not available, or confirmed housing reservations are cancelled due to circumstantial demands of missionaries who may need the housing.
 In these rare instances, the distance education office will communicate the situation to all students who have requested housing.